Sleuth Version 1.1

 Sleuth is the BrainMap application that is used to search for papers of interest, read their corresponding meta-data, and plot their results as coordinates on a standard glass brain in Talairach space.

-Sleuth is broken into four main panels: Search, Search Results, Workspace, and Plot.
+Sleuth is broken into four main panels: Search, Results, Workspace, and Plot.

 Search Panel